 When are the lab tests a good idea?

-If you have certain health conditions or diseases, or your medical history shows the need, the tests may give your doctor helpful information.
+If you have certain health conditions or diseases, or your medical history shows the need, the tests may give your health care provider helpful information.
 For example:

-Based on the test results, your doctor may watch your condition more closely during or after your surgery.
+Based on the test results, your health care provider may watch your condition more closely during or after your surgery.
 You may need to delay the surgery until a problem is under control.
-Or your doctor may change the procedures and anesthesia.
+Or your health care provider may change the procedures and anesthesia.

 How should you prepare for surgery?

-Your doctor or the hospital’s pre-surgery team will examine you and review your medical history.
+Your health care provider or the hospital’s pre-surgery team will examine you and review your medical history.

 These steps can help make your surgery safer:

 Quit smoking, at least for the surgery.
 It is important not to smoke on the day of your surgery.
 The sooner you quit, the lower your risk of complications.
-If you need help quitting, ask your doctor.
+If you need help quitting, ask your health care provider.

-Ask your doctor about your blood counts.
-If your red blood cell counts are low, ask your doctor about whether simple treatments like iron can be used to boost your red blood cells for surgery.
+Ask your health care provider about your blood counts.
+If your red blood cell counts are low, ask your health care provider about whether simple treatments like iron can be used to boost your red blood cells for surgery.
 That way, you can reduce the risk of needing a blood transfusion.

 Ask about pain relief.
-Ask your doctor if you should stop aspirin or other blood thinners.
+Ask your health care provider if you should stop aspirin or other blood thinners.
 You may want to use acetaminophen (Tylenol and generic) for pain relief.
 Avoid ibuprofen (Advil, Motrin IB, and generic) and naproxen sodium (Aleve and generic) because they can cause bleeding.

 Ask for help.
 Ask someone to drive you to and from the hospital and stay overnight with you.
-You may want to ask someone to be with you at your doctor’s appointments, particularly in stressful situations, to be sure all instructions and information is retained.
+You may want to ask someone to be with you at your health care provider’s appointments, particularly in stressful situations, to be sure all instructions and information is retained.
 Ask about nursing or rehab care, too.